How does COVID-19 impact upcoming appointments?

 Why choose Ohio State for treatment of spine sprains, strains, fractures and injuries?

-Comprehensive, Personalized Care: Our Comprehensive Spine Center at The Ohio State University Wexner Medical Center works in close coordination with our trauma team to offers multiple options for treatment of spine injuries.
+Comprehensive, Personalized Care: Ohio State Spine Care works in close coordination with our trauma team to offers multiple options for treatment of spine injuries.
 Our Spine Center has specialists in pain management, surgery, physical therapy and other disciplines and works to create a personalized treatment plan for you.

 Complex Cases: Ohio State offers help and hope if you have had treatments and surgeries elsewhere that have not been successful.